Kinds-of-Intelligence-CFI/animal-ai/docs/definitionsOfObjects.md

 ## Rewards

-Objects that give a reward and may terminate the event if the agents collides with one. **Important note:** for sphere goals the `y` and `z` components of the provided sizes are ignored and only `x` is used.
+Objects that give a reward and may terminate the 'episode' if the agent/participant collides with one. **Important note:** for sphere goals the `y` and `z` components of the provided sizes are ignored and only `x` is used.

 #### Stationary Positive Goal
 <img align="right" height="100" src="PrefabsPictures/Rewards/GoodGoal.png">